-ADVANCED PLACEMENT PHOTOGRAPHY PORTFOLIO (Offered: 10, 11, 12.
+ADVANCED PLACEMENT PHOTOGRAPHY (Offered: 10, 11, 12.
 One year.
 Prerequisites: Teacher Recommendation.
 AP Weighted Course) Students will learn photography basics through Digital Photography.
 Through teacher directed assignments, students will create a photography portfolio focusing on the elements and principles of art.
-As students develop skills and expertise, they also will demonstrate their knowledge and skills by creating a personalized body of work based on a central idea.
+As students develop skills and expertise, they also will demonstrate their knowledge and skills by creating a personalized portfolio based on a central idea.
 Personal expression and an artistic voice are required.
-This collection of photographs is submitted as a portfolio to the College Board in May.
+This collection of photographs is submitted as a portfolio to the College Board in Spring.
 Students will need a digital camera (or high-quality phone camera.)

 CERAMICS I (Offered 10, 11, 12.
 One year.
-Prerequisite: None.)
-Entry-level course where students will create functional and sculptural artwork in clay.
+Prerequisite: ART 2-D/COMP I or 11th or 12th grade) Entrylevel course where students will create functional and sculptural artwork in clay.
 Students will learn various hand-building techniques such as pinch, coil, slab, and drape construction, and finish techniques including glaze and paint.

 CERAMICS II (Offered 11, 12.
 One year.
 Prerequisites: Teacher recommendation.)
-Advanced level course where students continue hand-building techniques using clay.
+Intermediate level course where students continue hand-building techniques using clay.